-If you have not been exercising much over the winter, try ramping up your outdoor workouts with brisk 20-minute walks the first week.
+If you have not been exercising much, try ramping up your outdoor workouts with brisk 20-minute walks the first week.

 Once you get acclimated to exercising outside, you can add more strenuous activities like running, hiking or biking.
 And don’t forget to stretch before and after.

-Since you’re not in the gym with a drinking fountain just steps away, make sure to plan ahead and pack your own water.
+Since you’re not in a gym with a drinking fountain just steps away or at home near your kitchen faucet, make sure to plan ahead and pack your own water.

 For an extra benefit, add an XS™ Sports Twist Tube to your water.
-Available in two flavors, this supplement not only delivers a quick boost of energy to your muscles, it replaces crucial electrolytes you lose during a workout.
+It delivers a quick boost of energy to your muscles and replaces crucial electrolytes you lose during a workout.

 Enjoy the variety

 The outdoors is like a deluxe fitness facility, with opportunities to walk, run, bike, swim or hit inclines.
 And the additional hours of daylight mean there’s more time to fit it into your schedule.